jamf/ol/api/Resources for Jamf API developers.md

 **Jamf Nation User Conference (JNUC)**

-The Jamf User community presents API-related sessions at our annual user conference and other MacAdmin confere.
-Many are instructional in nature, or they demonstrate typical applications for using APIs with Jamf Products.
+Members of the Jamf User community often present API-related sessions at our annual user conference and at other MacAdmin conferences.
+Many are instructional in nature, or they demonstrate clever applications of Jamf's product APIs.

 [The Jamf API Ecosystem | JNUC 2022](https://www.jamf.com/resources/videos/the-jamf-api-ecosystem/)